grumpycoders/pcsx-redux/docs/web_server.md

 ## Dumping RAM

-You can use the following endpoint : http://localhost:8080/api/v1/cpu/ram/raw
+You can use the following endpoint to get a dump of the psx RAM : [http://localhost:8080/api/v1/cpu/ram/raw](http://localhost:8080/api/v1/cpu/ram/raw)